 In August of 2022, the University of Wisconsin-Madison was able to conduct a soft opening of the newly renovated South End Zone.
 The once underutilized South End Zone ties the elements of the stadium together seamlessly and is outfitted to provide a large segment of Badgers fans who sit in this newly designed space with a memorable game-day experience.

-raSmith also provided static LiDAR (3D laser scanning), and existing conditions Revit modeling for a large portion of the south end zone. raSmith scanned the bowl seating areas and the various levels underneath the bowl including the concourse, concession, restroom, mechanical, and visiting team locker room areas.
+raSmith also provided cold-formed steel framing design, static LiDAR (3D laser scanning), and existing conditions Revit modeling for a large portion of the south end zone. raSmith scanned the bowl seating areas and the various levels underneath the bowl including the concourse, concession, restroom, mechanical, and visiting team locker room areas.
 In all, approximately 110,000 square feet were captured over roughly 550 scan positions.

 This project received a 2023 Engineering Excellence Best of State Award from American Council of Engineering Companies (ACEC) of Wisconsin and a National Recognition Award from ACEC National.